ajmccredie/cycle-connect/README.md

 - **HTML5** is used to create the templates for the UI.
 - **CSS3** is used for the site styling.
 - **JavaScript** is used to make the site more dynamic in places where the Python logic would require a separate page, for example this was mainly used to create modals for the users to confirm actions.
+- **Bootstrap 4** is an open-source front-end framework for designing websites and web applications.
+It contains HTML, CSS, and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components, as well as optional JavaScript extensions.
+It
 - **Cloudinary 1.37.0** provides cloud storage for the image uploads on the site.
 - **PostgreSQL Database** is more powerful than the inbuilt SQLite Django database.
 This handles all the storage of the information added on the site.
 - **pyscopg2 2.9.9** is a PostgreSQL database adapter for Python, necessary for interfacing with PostgreSQL databases, commonly used in Django projects.